kromych/dbg_breakpoint/README.md

   give them a name that is easily-discovered/human-friendly,
 * Can add this to your `#[panic_handler]` to break into the debugger on a panic.

+This model might be reminiscent of "semihosting" where the execution environment includes a host or a debugger who's services might be requested by the program.

 Here is the example of how one can make use of this: [`runme.rs`](src/bin/runme.rs).
 Do exercise *extreme* caution when using any of this in the production environment, i.e. out of the inner development loop.
 Heisenbugs and crashes might be sighted.